 Getting to Know More People in Student Affairs

-Back in February, we started our series in "Getting to Know Our People in Student Affairs."
-In continuing with the series, this month we are highlighting Ms. Karla Rusch, Director of the Student Legal Clinic & Off-Campus Student Services and Dr. Heather Strine-Patterson, Director of Student Affairs Assessment.
+In continuing with our "Getting to Know More People in the SA Series", this month we are highlighting Dr. Brandon Nelson, Interim Director of University Housing/Director of Business Systems, Moriah Stegall, Director of Appalachian's Child Development Center and Rodo Leone, Director of University Recreation.
 Enjoy reading about who makes up the Division of Student Affairs at Appalachian State University!

 "My name is Brandon Nelson and I have the privilege of serving as the Interim Director of Housing.
 I grew up in northwestern Pennsylvania and received a bachelor's in Economics from the University of Pittsburgh at Bradford.
 The highlight of my undergraduate experience was traveling around the world, visiting a dozen countries, on a Semester at Sea.
 I came to App in 2008 and earned an MA in College Student Development.
 I served as the Residence Director for Winkler Hall and then Newland Hall during my two years as a graduate student.
 After graduation, I worked at University of Nebraska for a couple of years before Booneranging back!
 I graduated in December, earning my doctorate in Educational Leadership, with a concentration in Higher Education.

 I married my high school sweetheart, Adryona, and we live in Blowing Rock with our goofy, fun-loving dog Lincoln.
 Adryona works in Academic Affairs here at Appalachian.
 We enjoy traveling, being outdoors, playing cards/games, trying new restaurants, and cheering on our Pittsburgh sports teams.